Kayli/logspub/psychology/psychology.md

     - in conflict, we naturally tend to act on the first thought that crosses our minds
     - choose an idea that considers the best long-term outcome
       - it is more beneficial than one that satisfies the short-term and can produce a negative result

+- using 'i-statements' instead of blaming other party
+  - this keeps locus of control in your hands
+  - examples
+    - i feel like i don't have many people to turn to with my problems

+- us against the problem instead of us against each other
+  - both should be stepping into a coach position (empowerment dynamic approach)

+- a bird sitting on a tree is never afraid of the branch breaking
+  - because its trust is not on the branch but in its own wings

 ## psychophysiology